Mary Griffith (activist): Activism

 Following Bobby's suicide, Griffith reconsidered her opposition to homosexuality, and no longer believed that gay people would go to Hell.
 Griffith became involved with PFLAG, eventually becoming the president of a San Francisco chapter.
 Griffith also advocated for Gay Freedom Week, and for an increase in support for gay students in public schools.

-On December 6, 1995, Griffith testified before the United States Congress, where she asked the federal government to fund LGBT-education in schools.
+On December 6, 1995, Griffith testified before the United States Congress, where she asked the federal government to fund LGBTQ-education in schools.

 In 2019, Griffith wrote an article for The Advocate criticising the use of conversion therapy and asking religious conservatives to reconsider their position on homosexuality.

 Prayers for Bobby

 Griffith's story was adapted into a book written by Leroy F. Aarons and published by HarperCollins in 1995, titled Prayers for Bobby: A Mother's Coming to Terms with the Suicide of Her Gay Son.

 In 2009, a film, titled Prayers for Bobby, was produced.
 Griffith was played by Sigourney Weaver.
 In response to the film, Griffith noted that "the movie comes very close to what happened."